GE2025: Singapore Democratic Party chief Chee Soon Juan to contest in Sembawang West SMC

 In 2020, the party also contested in Bukit Panjang SMC as well as two other GRCs, Holland-Bukit Timah and Marsiling-Yew Tee, but failed to win any seats in parliament.

-In 2022, SDP said it intends to contest in Sembawang GRC in the next General Electon, a constituency it ran in during the 2006 and 2011 elections.
+In 2022, SDP said it intends to contest in Sembawang GRC in the next General Election, a constituency it ran in during the 2006 and 2011 elections.